 This dumb little hashtag, that was thoughtlessly born moments before posting my first photo of a couple getting married in an antique store, is baaasically my middle name at this point.
 Over the past few months, it’s been the source of so much happiness, frustration, discouragement, inspiration, and courage.
 It’s true, I am leaving the wedding industry - but I’m breaking into something that feels so much better.

 I photograph marriage.
-The cleansing and unifying of two beautifully perfect people, both choosing to commit their entire world to the other.
+The unifying of two beautifully perfect people, both choosing to commit their entire world to the other.
 All in, to the core, 500%.
 I’m talking soul mates who see the cosmos in their lover’s eyes and hear sonnets when they speak.
 Communicators.
 I’m not at all saying that any tradition, or a schedule, or a huge budget, or anything else for that matter, can separate that truth from a couple.
 I truly believe you can have both, and there’s totally a photographer out there that will LOVE working with you to make your wedding a dream come true and that will kick ass at it!

 But it ain’t me, babe.